dart-lang/tools/pkgs/extension_discovery/README.md

 # Package Extension Discovery

-A convention to allow other packages to provide extension for your package.
+A convention to allow other packages to provide extension for your package (or tool).
 Including logic for finding extensions that honors this convention.

 The convention implemented in this package is that if `foo` provides an extension for `<targetPackage>`.